Clemapfel/rat_game_website/content/post/c++_style_guide.md

 }
 {{< /highlight >}}

 I think it is appropriate to say that this version is just as clear and easy to understand as the commented version except this time the reader actually looks at the code.
-Someone trying to debug the first version will ignore the code completely on their first read because they don't need it to understand what's even going on.
-The only thing I would argue warrants a comment is <code>new_task->operator()();</code> because the operator declaration has been skipped for brevity in <code>task_wrapper</code> so the reader (you) can't besure what exactly that operator does.
-But because the variable is name <code>new_task</code> and the thread is a worked thread I assume you will get that the worker thread does the task simply from context.
-That is the power of verbose, well-structured variable names and code in general.
-You don't need someone to explain how something works to you, you can just open it like a machine and everything is clean and well labeled so it's easy to understand.
-It respects the readers intelligence and invites them to actually analyze the code as quickly as possible and maybe find bugs or things that could be better.
+Someone trying to debug the first version will ignore the code completely on their first read because they don't need it to understand what's even going on but when they do they still have to deal with obtuse variable names.
+Using the more elegant minimally commented version allows for less fluff at no cost of clarity.

 <h1 id="EPILOGUE">Closing Comments</h1>
-Here are some things I didn't know where to put structurally but that I still think are important to say
+Here are some things I didn't know where to put structurally but that I still think are important to say:

 <h2 id="EPILOGUE_GIT">Version Control</h2>
 Commit as often as possible.
-Anytime you change file and continue to the next one you should create a new commit.
-The commit message should be what you have just done, past-tense, not what you're about to do.
-The more granular the commits are the easier it will be to rollback when something goes wrong and similar to documentation well formatted messages will help you understand thing instantly even 2 years later.
-Consider comming up with a labeling scheme each message begins with, I often see things like <code>[FIX], [POLISH], [TYPO], [ISSUE#1234]</code> etc..
-Some teams even uses emotes which I do kinda like but not all shells support this so maybe alphanumerical would be better
+Anytime you change file or continue to the next step of implementing/fixing something, create a new commit.
+The actual commit message should be what was just done, past-tense, not what you're about to do.
+The more granular the commits are the easier it will be to rollback when something goes wrong and similar to documentation well formatted messages will help you understand things instantly even 2 years later.
+Consider coming up with a labeling scheme each message begins with, I often see things like <code>[FIX], [POLISH], [TYPO], [ISSUE#1234]</code> etc..
+Some teams even uses emotes which I do kinda like but not all shells support this so maybe alphanumerical would be better for now.<br>
 You'd think having a million commits would get hard to manage but that's what pull-requests are for.
-The collapse all the tiny commits into one big package and by grouping them like this you both get the convenience of having the granularity on your machine but once it goes to the team they don't have to sift through pages and pages of messages to rebase.
+They collapse all the tiny commits into one big package and by grouping them like this you both get the convenience of having the granularity on your machine but once it goes to the team or users they don't have to sift through pages and pages of messages to rebase.

 <h2 id="EPILOGUE_BENCHMARK">Test and Profile Frequently</h2>
 Testing modules frequently is non-negotiable.
 I recommend <a href="https://github.com/google/googletest">google test</a> but an internal testing framework can also be used.
-Testing assures correctness and it can be used later to see if modules interact properly.
-Testing is like a stamp that checks if the puzzle pieces properly fit.
-If you don't do this they may fit but then 2 years later you realize one doesn't and replacing it will mean you have to replace every adjacent one and it's a mess.
-Always test everything, test small pieces of modules, you don't need to write a test for every function but a test shouldn't take 30mins to finish.
-That way if you only change on part you don't need to run the giant test again and again to see if it works now.
+Testing assures correctness and it can be used later to see if modules would interact properly were this new feature merge with the master.<br>
+Test small pieces of modules, you don't need to write a test for every function but a test should take no more than 5mins to finish.
+If you do need testing in general to run for 30mins should should create 6 smaller tests and run them sequentially.
+That way if you only change one part you don't need to run the giant test again to see if it works now.

-Profiling and Benchmarking are a more sublte issue because they aren't always necessary.
-For certain application yes, you should absolutely benchmark and especially if you're currently trying to optimize already existing code the only way you can do that properly is to optimize by eye, then run it to see if it actually got faster.
-Pretending like you're a pro and you can spot every bottleneck by just reading the code may be true sometimes but we're all human and humans make errors, no matter how good they are at what they do.
+Profiling and Benchmarking are a more sublte issue because they aren't always necessary in my opinion.
+For certain application yes, you should absolutely benchmark and especially if you're currently trying to optimize already existing code the only way you can do that properly is to actually benchmark the code by running it to see if it actually got faster.
+There are best-practice ways for this such as using a steady machine or running benchmarks multiple times and using statistical analysis on the results but I won't go into that here.<br>
+Don't think you can spot performance problems just by re-reading code, always run it even if you have three doctorates and 40 years of experience humans make errors or overlook things no matter how good they are at what they do.
+Having solid proof of how things are better now in forms of data is also a better way to convince customers or collaborators that what you did was actually successfull.<br>
+I do realize that this can be overkill, you don't need to squeeze out that last 5% performance increase for your app that starts a washing machine in your house.
 A good middle-ground I found is to have a profiling tool run in the background.
-For example for my game I have a seperate process that monitors how much time of the 1/60ths of a second the rendering and simulation needs and how much time the engine is just waiting for the monitor to refresh.
-If nothing happens that index is at 0%, if the engine is so slow that it will lag the screen it's above 100% and constnatly having that number on the side of m y screen will make me aware of stuff going wrong, if I changed something small and suddenly when I open this window it peaks to 80% instead of the usual 15% I know something is up and I need employ a proper profiler to investigate.
+For example for my game I have a seperate process that monitors how much time of the 1/60ths of a second (the duration of one frame) the rendering and simulation needs and how much time the engine has just waiting for the monitor to refresh.
+If nothing happens that index is at 0%, if the engine is so slow that it lags the screen the tool will notify me that the percentage is above 100%.
+I always have that number on the side of my screen, that way when something doesn't quite break but behaves unexpectedly non-performant I know to investigate.
 <br>

 <h2 id="EPILOGUE_OPTIMIZATION">When Optimization is Appropriate</h2>